JanssenProject/jans/docs/admin/developer/agama/quick-start-using-agama-lab.md

 ## Create Agama Project

-To design a simple username-password based user authentication [Agama Labs](https://cloud.gluu.org/agama-lab/) follow the steps below.
+We will use [Agama Lab](https://cloud.gluu.org/agama-lab/) to create a simple username-password based user authentication flow using steps below:

 ### Design The Flow

 #### Log Into Agama Lab

-#### Create A Project

 1. Use [Agama Lab](https://cloud.gluu.org/agama-lab) online tool to make an agama flow.